hauck-as/radDefects/docs/index.rst

 ------------
 Installation
 ------------
-Currently, there is no automatic installation method available.
+Automatic installation is available with ``pip install raddefects``.
 The files may be either downloaded manually or using ``git clone``.

 -----
 Usage